Find Your Perfect School

 The FBI National Academy Associates has given its seal of approval to Salem’s program, too.
 As a Roman Catholic university, Saint Leo’s program encourages students to develop a steady moral consciousness with respect for the value of all people.

 Students in online criminal justice programs understand the principles and practices behind the U.S. criminal justice system.
 The coursework covers its three main elements – policing, including law enforcement, the courts and their rules and regulations, and the corrections system.
-Students also study criminology, including theory and psychology, criminal law, juvenile justice, and crime prevention.
+Criminal justice students also study criminology, including theory and psychology, criminal law, juvenile justice, and crime prevention.

 Career options vary, including probation officers, corrections officers, court administrators, and criminal investigators.
 Many also become women’s and children’s counselors, county sheriff’s deputies, and corrections case managers.